tramlinehq/tramline/README.md

 **Note:** Since Render does not offer background workers under the free plan, you will have to put in your payment details to fully complete this deployment.

+#### Requirements

-You'll need the following minimum requirements to get Tramline up and running:
+You'll need the following minimum to get Tramline up and running:

 - This repository set up as the primary monolithic backend
 - This repository set up as a background worker
-- Applelink to communicate with App Store Connect
 - Postgres database
 - Redis instance (preferably persistent)